safa-abidi/smart-contracts-petshop/README.md

 Before we can migrate our contract Adoption to the blockchain, we need to download **Ganache**
 ![Ganache](/Images/Ganache.png "Ganache"). <br/>
-Our initial balance is ( which we can use in real life sadly :frowning_face: ) :
+Our initial balance is ( which we can't use in real life sadly :frowning_face: ) :
 ![Initial Balance](/Images/InitialBalance.png "Initial Balance")<br/>

 Now we execute: